The TikTok headstand challenge will blow you away

 If you are new to the practice and wondering which yoga is best for beginners, do follow our professionally-backed guide.

-Kat Farrants, founder of the online yoga platform Movement For Modern Life (opens in new tab)suggests you begin with hatha or restorative yoga before trying ultra-complicated moves like the TikTok headstand challenge.
+Kat Farrants, founder of the online yoga platform Movement For Modern Lifesuggests you begin with hatha or restorative yoga before trying ultra-complicated moves like the TikTok headstand challenge.

 "The former is great for beginners since it is a slower-paced style, focused on building strength and calming your mind—where you hold the poses for longer, allowing you to familiarize yourself with each pose," she previously told My Imperfect Life.
 "Similarly, the latter, which works to release habitual, long-held tension, involves long, passive stretches supported by props."